kaymen99/ipfs-storage-dapp/README.md

 ### Contracts

-   In your ipfs-storage-dapp folder you'll find a directory contracts, all the smart contracts build in brownie are stored there.
+   In the ipfs-storage-dapp folder you'll find a directory contracts, all the smart contracts build in brownie are stored there.
 The FileStorage contract is the core of this application, it plays the role of the backend and has the following features:

   <ul>
     <li><b>SetUploadFee:</b> for every file uploaded the user must pay a small fee set by the owner of the contract</li>